Are you giving yourself a chance of a bullseye?

 - Loose action plan.
 He didn’t know what to do every day to turn his 'more' dreams into 'more' reality.

-Like a poor marksman, he kept missing the target…but he hadn’t really set the target, so he didn’t have much of a chance of a bullseye, did he?
+Like a poor marksman, he kept missing the target.
+He hadn't really set the target however, so he didn't have much of a chance at a bullseye, did he?

 All you need to do is set a target.
 It can be as simple as having an annual revenue goal, and having the answer to the question, “Do I really want to achieve this badly?”

 Second, once you know where you want to go, commit to a goals routine.
 If you have already done so, bully for you!
 It’ll help you achieve.
 In any case, take care to keep your goals routine simple, and to visit it frequently.